Data and Digital Resources

 Libraries - General and Special Collections

-The Centre for Research Collections is currently operating with a different service model.
-Access is by advance appointment only and requests should be directed to firstname.lastname@example.org (or email@example.com for Lothian Health Services Archive).
+The Centre for Research Collections is currently operating with a remote service model.
+The service is focussed on sharing digitized resources with some limited possibilites for real time consultation with visualisers.
+Enquiries should be directed firstname.lastname@example.org (or email@example.com for Lothian Health Services Archive).
 Priority will be given to University of Edinburgh staff or students.
 Further information on exact provision and visit requirements can be found on Centre for Research Collections Webpages.